-The basic story spans the life of Jack O'Brien (Sean Penn) from his childhood to his middle-age years.
+The basic story spans the life of Jack O'Brien (played by Sean Penn) from his childhood to his middle-age years.
 Images of the history of the universe are interpersed throughout, connecting its themes of mortality and nature.

 Looking at it from a broader angle, it's essentially a celebration of life and discovery.
 With its powerful story and excellent cinematography by Emmanuel Lubezki, The Tree of Life is a resounding triumph.

-Based on the groundbreaking memoir by Solomon Northup, 12 Years A Slave details Northup's (Chiwetel Ejiofor) life and tragedy, starting from his humble beginnings as a free man, to his harrowing captivity as a plantation slave, up to his consoling rescue.
+Based on the groundbreaking memoir by Solomon Northup, 12 Years a Slave details Northup's (played by Chiwetel Ejiofor) life and tragedy, starting from his humble beginnings as a free man, to his harrowing captivity as a plantation slave, up to his consoling rescue.

 Filmmaker Steve McQueen brought the same relentless gravity to this film that he infused into Hunger and Shame.
 The camera never pulls away from the pain and suffering of Northup's enslavement.